Core systems

 Worklist → Shipments

-This is where you’ll find all active shipments:
+Contains all active shipments:

-• Requested and Working shipments appear here
+• Requested and Working shipments

-• Allows filtering, searching, and integration-specific actions
+• Filtering, searching, and workflow actions

 Outbound

-• Shipment names
+• Shipment details

 • Integration type